 Serving in the altar is an honor and privilege for the young boys of St. Spyridon.
 Currently, fifty altar boys, ages seven to seventeen, are divided into three groups led by group captains.
 From a young age, St. Spyridon’s Altar Boys take their responsibility of serving our Lord very seriously.
 They are mentored by the older boys to learn their duties for the various liturgical services.
 The boys meet monthly to discuss and learn more about their altar responsibilities and then conclude with a special lunch or snacks.
 Over the past few years, many of our young men have heeded the calling to serve our Lord in the priesthood.
 They include: Fr.
 Peter Spiro, currently of St. Athanasios of Aurora, Fr.
 Aristidis Garinis who is serving at St. Nicholas in Flushing, NY, Fr.
 Christos Mihalopoulos, currently of St. Demetrios, Chicago, and Fr.
 Nicholas Mataragas serving at Holy Trinity, Waterbury, CT.
-The altar boy advisors are Labros Malfas and Nicholas Chibucos.
+The altar boy advisors are Labros Malfas and Zachary Chibucos.

 The St. Spyridon Junior Choir was created in 1997 under the direction and guidance of Nicky Glikis.
 Consisting of about twenty members, the children continue to show their dedication through their amazingly beautiful psalmothia.
 The Junior Choir is open to St. Spyridon Sunday School students ages eight and up.
 The Junior Choir chants the last Sunday of the month, and with the senior choir several times throughout the year.
 Many Junior Choir members participate in the junior division of the Metropolis of Chicago Federation of Greek Orthodox Choirs Conference.